WilliamTjonndal/IT3212/Assignment 1.md

   <em>Figure 3: Initial statistics of the dataset</em>
 </p>

-In the initial analysis, we observed that the open, high, low, and close prices of the stocks were relatively similar in terms of their mean and average values (see Figures 4–8).
+The initial summary statistics also revealed several sudden significant changes in mean and median price.

 <p align="center">
   <img src="img/open_over_time_with_count.png" width="500"/><br>
-  <em> Figure 4: Open price over time before forward filling with count</em>
+  <em> Figure 4: Open price over time</em>
 </p>

 <p align="center">
   <img src="img/high_over_time_with_count.png" width="500"/><br>
-  <em>Figure 5: High price over time before forward filling with  count</em>
+  <em>Figure 5: High price over time</em>
 </p>

 <p align="center">
   <img src="img/low_over_time_with_count.png" width="500"/><br>
-  <em>Figure 6: Low price over time before forward filling with count</em>
+  <em>Figure 6: Low price over time</em>
 </p>

 <p align="center">
   <img src="img/close_over_time_with_count.png" width="500"/><br>
-  <em>Figure 7: Close price over time before forward filling with count</em>
+  <em>Figure 7: Close price over time</em>
 </p>

 <p align="center">
   <img src="img/volume_over_time_with_count.png" width="500"/><br>
-  <em>Figure 8: Volume over time before forward filling with count</em>
+  <em>Figure 8: Volume over time</em>
 </p>

+### b.
+Identify missing values, outliers, and unique values in categorical columns.

+When comparing the price trends with the number of recorded stock entries, we found that these drops were not caused by actual market movements but rather by missing data during those periods.

+In the initial analysis, we observed that the open, high, low, and close prices of the stocks were relatively similar in terms of their mean and average values (see Figures 4–8).

-We observe a massive increase in available stock data around 1970 and 2005 in Figure 9.\
+We also observed a significant shift in stock prices around 1970 and 2005.
+As illustrated in Figure 9, this aligns with substantial increases in the number of recorded stocks.\
-The rise around 1970 follows the launch of NASDAQ, introducing electronic quotations, while the surge around 2005 reflects major data digitization and consolidation efforts.
+The correlation between the surge in available stock data (Visualized by the dotted green count line) and the change in price statistics suggests that the shift was primarily driven by the expansion of the dataset rather than by underlying market dynamics.

 <p align="center">
   <img src="img/data_over_time.png" width="500"/><br>
   <em>Figure 9: Number of stock data points over time</em>
 </p>

-### b.
-Identify missing values, outliers, and unique values in categorical columns.

-We observe unusual fluctuations in the mean and median values across all price columns, correlating with changes in available stock data and missing values (see Figures 4–8).\
-These anomalies will be addressed in the data cleaning process in the next section.\
-In total, stock data was collected for 7,196 companies, of which 32 files were empty and therefore unusable.

 Boxplots for each column (Figure 10) reveal many high outliers, though they do not fully explain their causes.\
-It is also important to note that market trends vary, and sharp drops do not always indicate unrealistic prices but can reflect real economic events, such as the 2008 financial crisis observed in Figures 4–8.\
+It is also important to note that market trends vary, and sharp drops do not always indicate unrealistic prices but can reflect real economic events, such as the 2008 financial crisis observed in Figures 4–8.
-This will be further examined in the handling outliers section.

 <p align="center">
   <img src="img/boxplots.png" width="500"/><br>
   <em>Figure 10: Boxplots for each column</em>
 </p>

 The unique values in categorial columns are the stock symbols, i.e., the identifiers for the different companies.
-See figure 11.
+See figure 11.\
+The OpenInt column has the value 0 for every row.

 <p align="center">
   <img src="img/unique_columns.png" width="200"/><br>